ChannelLife UK - Industry insider news for technology resellers

 The survey highlights a growing call for regulatory measures.
 Approximately 74% of consumers believe there should be regulations to hold software companies accountable for poor-quality updates leading to IT disruptions.
 Some consumers go further, advocating for compensations for affected companies (52%), governmental fines for the responsible firms (37%), and even trading suspensions (18%).

 Jyoti Bansal, founder and CEO of Harness, emphasised the critical nature of software reliability.
 "As software has come to play such a central role in our daily lives, the industry needs to recognise the importance of being able to deliver innovation without causing mass disruption.
 That means getting the basics right every time and becoming more rigorous when applying modern software delivery practices."
-She noted that strategies such as canary deployments, where updates are initially rolled out to a limited number of devices, could help in identifying and addressing issues early, thus reducing the potential for widespread disruption.
+He noted that strategies such as canary deployments, where updates are initially rolled out to a limited number of devices, could help in identifying and addressing issues early, thus reducing the potential for widespread disruption.

 In response to the July fiasco, Bansal called for a broader dialogue on implementing controls to mitigate risk and protect society from technological failures.
-Reflecting on parallels with other regulated industries, she suggested, "Just as they do for the banking and healthcare industries, or in cybersecurity, regulators should consider mandating minimum standards for the quality and resilience of the software that is ubiquitous across the globe."
-She further encouraged software providers to adopt modern delivery mechanisms aimed at consistently improving code quality and ensuring more stable release cycles.
+Reflecting on parallels with other regulated industries, he suggested, "Just as they do for the banking and healthcare industries, or in cybersecurity, regulators should consider mandating minimum standards for the quality and resilience of the software that is ubiquitous across the globe."
+He further encouraged software providers to adopt modern delivery mechanisms aimed at consistently improving code quality and ensuring more stable release cycles.

 The Harness research underscores a critical need for the software industry to reassess its approach to quality control and delivery practices.
 With a majority of consumers advocating for stringent regulations and accountability, it is apparent that the impact of IT outages on daily life has become a pressing concern that demands an effective response.